![]() |

 |

-Work on the transmission tunnel was started by making a half pattern.
-The it was raced both sides, to make a complete pattern, and ajusted until it fit decently.
+Work on the transmission tunnel was started by making a half pattern for one side.
+The it was the copied to a complete pattern, and ajusted until it fit decently.

 The cardboard pattern was then traced onto a piece of sheet metal and cut out. |